sunpy/sunpy/doc/source/guide/tutorial.rst

     # TimeRange objects are useful for representing ranges of time
     time_range = TimeRange('2010/03/04 00:10', '2010/03/04 00:20')
     time_range.center()

+For more information about working with time in SunPy checkout the :doc:`time guide <time>`.

 5. Querying the VSO
 -------------------
 There are a couple different ways to query and download data from the VSO using